 - Delays in Review: When an application is incomplete or contains errors, the U.S. Citizenship and Immigration Services (USCIS) cannot fully process it.
 As a result, the application may be delayed while USCIS requests the missing or corrected documentation.

-- Request for Evidence (RFE): If any essential documents are missing, USCIS may issue a Request for Evidence (RFE), asking the applicant to submit the missing items.
+- Request for Evidence (RFE): If any essential documents are missing, USCIS may issue a Request for Evidence (RFE), requesting that the requester submit the missing items.
 This can add several weeks or even months to the overall processing time.

 2. Possible Denial of the Application

-- Inability to Prove Eligibility: Incomplete or incorrect documentation may prevent the applicant from proving that they meet the eligibility criteria for a Green Card.
-For example, missing proof of family relationships (e.g., marriage certificate or birth certificate) in family-based applications can lead to the denial of the application if USCIS cannot verify the relationship.
+- Inability to Prove Eligibility: Incomplete documentation may prevent applicants from demonstrating that they meet the eligibility criteria for Lawful Permanent Residence.
+For example, missing proof of family relationships (e.g., marriage certificate or birth certificate) in family-based applications can lead to the denial of the appeal if USCIS cannot verify the relationship.

 - Failure to Meet Requirements: Certain categories of Green Card applicants are required to submit specific documentation to show they meet certain requirements (e.g., financial support, legal status, or employment).
-Missing these documents could result in an outright denial if the applicant fails to meet the necessary standards.
+Failing to submit these documents could result in an outright denial if the requester does not meet the necessary standards.

 3. Increased Risk of Fraud Concerns